alertbox/docsify-served/CONTRIBUTING.md

 ### Thank You

-You contributions to OSS projects, large or small, make great projects like possible.
+Your contributions to OSS projects, large or small, make great projects like possible.
 Thank you for taking time to contribute.